 Tip: To make the suffix stand out in your Admin console's Groups list, add a hyphen at the beginning of the suffix.

-From the Admin console Home page, go to AppsGoogle WorkspaceGroups for Business.
+In the Admin console, go to Menu AppsGoogle WorkspaceGroups for Business.

 - Click Preference settings.